 Do you have any travel safety advice?
 What are the important things to remember?

-A nomad shares her recipe for Chupe de Camarones, or shimp chowder, a traditional dish in Southern Peru.
+Ayngelina Brogan shares her recipe for Chupe de Camarones (shrimp chowder) – a traditional dish in Southern Peru.

 A few tips from fellow nomads before your trip to Peru.
 From learning a bit of Spanish, to finding the right tour operator, here's what you need to know.